alexmihairedislabs/vm-port-tunnel/README.md

 1. Checkout the repo
 2. Navigate to the bin folder
-3. Open 'vm-port-tunnel.bat' for editing and replace 'your-mac-here' with the MAC of your VM (can use ':' or '-' as separator and both uppercase or lowercase letters)
+3. Edit '/src/main/resources/application.properties' and replace 'your-mac-here' with the MAC of your VM (can use ':' or '-' as separator and both uppercase or lowercase letters)
+4. In the same file change the list of ports to whatever you need to map.
-4. Right click 'vm-port-tunnel.bat' and 'Run as administrator' (this is necessary because the program uses the netsh command, which requires admin privileges)
+5. Go to '/bin', right click 'vm-port-tunnel.bat' and 'Run as administrator' (this is necessary because the program uses the netsh command, which requires admin privileges)

+# Prerequisites
+- mvn installed
+- jdk >= 8